 When you move permanently abroad, your coverage under Finnish social security and your right as the resident of a municipality to use public healthcare services usually ends on the date of your move from Finland.

 The right to use Finnish public healthcare services is primarily based on the municipality of residence.
 If you have a municipality of residence in Finland, you can as a resident of the municipality always use all public healthcare services.
 The municipality of residence is decided on by the local register office.

-If you are covered under the National Health Insurance (NHI) scheme in Finland, you are partially reimbursed for the costs of private healthcare in Finland and for the costs of medical incurred abroad.
+If you are covered under the National Health Insurance (NHI) scheme in Finland, you are partially reimbursed for the costs of private healthcare in Finland and for the costs of healthcare incurred abroad.
 Persons covered under the NHI scheme have a so-called Kela card.
-Coverage under the NHI scheme is decided by Kela.

 The issue of whether your move to the country of destination is permanent or temporary usually also plays a part in determining your entitlement to treatment in the destination country and in Finland.
-A move is usually temporary in the case of a stay abroad of less than a year.
+A move is usually temporary in the case of a stay abroad of less than six months.

 When you move to live abroad, you need to inform Kela if you are receiving Kela benefits.
 Always notify the Local Register Office if you move abroad.